beubax/join-the-siege/README.md

 *   Python 3.10+
 *   Redis server
 *   Docker and Docker Compose (for containerized deployment)
-*   OpenAI API Key (For synthetic data simulation.
+*   OpenAI API Key (For synthetic data generation.
 The data is, by default generated and stored in the github repo, however LLM call is needed if trying to add new industries.
 Store in `.env` file as `OPENAI_API_KEY="your_key_here"`).

 ### Option 1: Local Development Environment